 Here are more details about how to use resin safely.

-What epoxy resin should I use?
+What epoxy resin should you use?

-They mix thin, like water, and can be poured in thick layers.
+They mix thin, like water and can be poured in thick layers.

 For pours of 3 ounces or less, you want to use the Resin Obsession super clear resin